 Meth withdrawal is characterized by irritability, depression, fatigue, anxiety, and inability to concentrate.
 Hallucinations are not uncommon and people generally feel "achy."
 Other symptoms include difficulties with sleep, thinking, and memory.

 Alcohol withdrawal is characterized by sweating, tremors, anxiety, and muscle cramps.
 In severe cases, withdrawal leads to seizures, hallucinations, and psychosis.
 Withdrawal from alcohol can be life-threatening and should always be treated in a medical facility.

 Prescription medications can be used to ease withdrawal symptoms and to control cravings.
 Medications that reduce cravings are an important aspect of relapse prevention.
 Here are the medications most commonly used to treat addiction.

 The essence of residential treatment is that addiction is a serious disorder that requires serious medical and psychological treatment.
-Complex conditions require a team of professionals to cover the range of expertise necessary for successful treatment.
 Call Alcohol Treatment Centers New York today for more information on treatment options.
-Dial (646) 918-5955.
+Dial (877) 804-1531.